GauthamGoli/gauthamgoli.github.io/_posts/2017-08-16-GSoC-report.markdown

 ### Project Learnings

-I made it a rule that I would contact my mentors for help only after I made multiple attempts at understanding and decent amount of Googling.
+Its often impulsive to just ask my mentors on slack what a particular piece of code would do, but I made it a rule that I would contact my mentors for help only after I made multiple attempts at understanding and decent amount of Googling.
 [Searching through the whole git history](http://travisjeffery.com/b/2012/02/search-a-git-repo-like-a-ninja/) has been very helpful, as it would mostly lead me to the first PR where the concerned contributor or maintainer would have written about the code.
 This is where I understood the importance of PR template checklist.
 One of the checklist items is
 `Have you added an explanation of what your changes do and why you'd like us to include them?`

+I learnt to test my code extensively before opening a PR.
+The importance of this cannot be stressed enough.
+Do not ever be negligent and assume that your code will always work.
+Then things **will** break when that nasty edge case is encountered.

 I also learnt to not be afraid and jump into source code instead of reading the docs.
 RuboCop has a more user driven documentation, while documentation of its internals is rather scarce.
 By going through the source of RuboCop, I came across an undocumented